Combining Meat and Dairy the question of Kosher

 What is meant by the term kashrut?

 The Jewish dietary laws appear in several places in the Torah, most specifically in Leviticus, chapter 11.
 Many of these biblical laws are straightforward, such as the prohibition against the eating of animals that do not have cloven hooves and do not chew their cud, which allows for the eating of most domestic animals-e.g., cattle, sheep, goats, and deer-with the notable exceptions of pigs, horses, camels, and donkeys.
-There are also prohibitions against eating fish without scales and fins, as well as certain birds and species of insects.
+There are also prohibitions against eating fish without scales and fins, as well as certain birds and insect species.

 In addition, Leviticus includes dietary prohibitions that may be unfamiliar to many Jews, among them the prohibitions against eating any animal that has died of natural causes or that was "torn by beasts" [22:8 and Exodus 22:30].
 Interestingly, the Torah's word for "torn by beasts," t'reifah, is the origin of the Yiddish t'reif.
 However, some of the other biblical dietary injunctions are much less explicit.